Hyle-org/devhub-hyle/docs/developers/getting-started/your-first-erc20.md

 hyled proof [tx_hash] [contract_name] [proof]
 ```

-In the case of the Hyllar program, we can now prove our state transitio:
+In the case of the Hyllar program, we can now prove our state transition:

 ```bash
 # Make sure the name matches the contract you registered